eernstg/dep-configured-imports/DEP-configured-imports.md

 This proposal was created as a slight modification of the proposal 'Dart Configurations/Configured Imports' [https://github.com/lrhn/dep-configured-imports] by Lasse R.H.
 Nielsen.

-As a result, the the proposal is simplified in order to enable a very simple static analysis situation.
-This is done by only allowing top-level functions to be imported, and in return allowing them to have type annotations in the import.
+That proposal has been simplified in order to enable a very simple static analysis situation.
+This is done by only allowing top-level non-type declarations to be imported, that is, top level functions, getters, setters, and variables.

+In order to ensure that a standard type checking approach can be used, the imported entities can have an associated type declaration in the import directive, which must use types available on the configuration-independent side.
+The different variants of the configuration-dependent side may provide different behaviors and use configuration-dependent subtypes of the types declared in the configurable import, but they are all used by the configuration-independent code under the types declared in the import.

+This means that configuration dependencies are confined to the configurably imported libraries, and the libraries using configurable imports can remain truly configuration independent.

 ### Syntax